ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @public
 export function failWithDetail<T, TD>(message: string, detail: TD): DetailedFailure<T, TD>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Converter"
-//
 // @public
 function field<T, TC = undefined>(name: string, converter: Converter<T, TC>): Converter<T, TC>;